Erasmus Courses for Teachers in Helsinki, Finland

 All our courses in Helsinki will take place either in the Morning (9:00 13:45) or in the Afternoon (14:00 – 18:45) depending on classroom and trainer availability.

-Our training center is located at Kamppi, a district in the middle of downtown Helsinki.
-Kamppi has a culture for all the senses to offer.
+Kamppi has a culture for all the senses.
 It is the heart of the Finnish music scene: more than half of the city’s live music venue capacity is filled here.

 You can also find the functionalist landmark buildings Lasipalatsi (Glass Palace) and Tennispalatsi (Tennis Palace) which were built in the 1930s.
-The buildings nowadays host the HAM Helsinki Art Museum, the largest multiplex cinema, and Amos REX art museum.
+The buildings nowadays host the HAM Helsinki Art Museum, the largest multiplex cinema, and Amos REX Art Museum.

 The busiest spot in Kamppi is the Kamppi Centre, which opened in 2006.
 The complex has become a meeting point for young people and includes a shopping center, a bus terminal, a metro station, plenty of restaurants, as well as apartments.